 Supports are those restraints which rigidly resist only the downward movement of the pipe, with the point of attachment below the pipe, that is, either with the pipe resting on a structure, or with an intervening saddle or trunnion.
 Typical supports are shown in Figure 3-99.
 These are coded in CAESAR II as +Y restraints, indicating that the restraint acts in the +Y direction against the pipe.
 Under certain circumstances, it may be desirable to model the trunnion or saddle with a rigid construction element (in order to consider the offset of the friction load, for example).
 Since the pipe slides against the structure, friction should be modeled (unless a roller, as in Figure 3-99f, or a teflon slide pad, is used).

-Our professional piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province licence (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
+Our professional piping stress engineers have a bachelor's and Master's degree in mechanical / structural engineering and province license (P.Eng.) in Alberta, Saskatchewan, British Columbia and Ontario.
 We review, validate, certify and stamp piping and structural packages.